tdhock/tdhock.github.io/_posts/2020-03-31-binsegRcppInside.md

 1192	binsegRcppInside
 ```

-In conclusion, we have showed how to use RInside to embed the R
+In conclusion, we have shown how to use RInside to embed the R
 interpreter into a C++ program with a main function.
 Our main function
 called a C++ function `rcpp_binseg_normal` which was defined in an R
 package, and then ran some tests on the result.
 For the RcppDeepState